Writing on dollar found in Wisconsin casts new light on 1999 disappearance of girl

 "We get leads from time to time, and we do follow up on these leads until there's nothing to follow," Mesa Detective Steve Berry told ABC News Tuesday.

-The latest tip in the missing girl case was uncovered more than 1,700 miles from Mesa, when a resident of Neesha, Wisconsin, handed over to police a dollar bill on March 14 with writing on the edges referencing the case of Biggs, Neesha Police Chief Kevin Wilkinson told ABC News.
+The latest tip in the missing girl case was uncovered more than 1,700 miles from Mesa, when a resident of Neenah, Wisconsin, handed over to police a dollar bill on March 14 with writing on the edges referencing the case of Biggs, Neenah Police Chief Kevin Wilkinson told ABC News.

 Around the right side and top of the 2009 dollar bill, someone scrawled in ink a message reading, "My name is Mikel [sic] Biggs kidnapped from Mesa Az I'm alive."